CloudControlSystems/KubeAdaptor/README.md

 ###./TaskContainerBuilder

-This directory includes the source codes of CWB.
+This directory includes the source codes of KubeAdaptor.
-You can build the Docker image by the 'Dockerfile' file or pull the image of this module from docker Hub.
+You can build the Docker image by the 'Dockerfile' file or pull the image of this module from Docker Hub.

 'docker pull shanchenggang/task-container-builder:v6.0'